sridharbommena/InstaDownloader/README.md

 instadp
 it is a react native project

-usage :
+**usage :**

-open any instagram user profile copy the profile url. paste it in the textbox in this app click next click on the image the image will be downloaded to your device.
+open any instagram user profile \n copy the profile url.\n paste it in the textbox in this app\n click next\n click on the image\n the image will be downloaded to your device.\n